 (1) New Media Arts and Social Practice.

-Students engage with this new art genre that focuses on social engagement, inviting collaboration with individuals, communities, and institutions in the creation of participatory art.
-Students explore art as process and ‘way of knowing’ in correlation to the scientific way of knowing.
-We explore the latest digital ‘maker’ tools to engage and inspire art making with purpose.
+Students engage with new media and social practice as a genre that invites collaboration with individuals, communities, and institutions in the creation of participatory and experiential art.
+Students explore art as process and ‘way of knowing’ in parallel and intersecting with the scientific way of knowing.
+We explore the latest digital ‘maker’ tools to engage and inspire art with social purpose.

-Through virtual and real collaboration with interdisciplinary experts and creative applications, students explore complex science concepts.
-The goal is to a) expand students’ understanding of who we are, where we come from and our place in the universe, in what is now called the Golden Age of Cosmology and b) demonstrate the personal, social and global impact of science applications on their lives, while empowering them to be global citizens and caretakers of the planet.
+Through virtual and real collaboration with interdisciplinary experts and creative applications, students explore cutting edge science.
+The goal is to a) expand students’ understanding of nature and our place in the universe through the scientific method and intercultural worldviews b) demonstrate the personal, social and global impact of science applications on their lives, while empowering them to be global citizens and caretakers of the planet.
 Projects are designed to the Next Generation Science Standards, National Art Standards and Common Core.

 (3) 21st Century Skills and Technology.

-Students learn to harness their creativity and develop critical thinking and innovation skills around interdisciplinary topics of interest.
-Through this process they get access to cutting edge technologies that peak their curiousity and blur the boundaries between science and art.
+Students learn to harness their creativity and develop critical thinking and innovation skills around interdisciplinary and humanitarian topics of interest.
+Through this process they get access to emerging technologies that peak their curiosity and blur the boundaries between science and art.
 Students learn valuable new tools that build job skills for the global workforce.
 Activities are aligned with Partnership for 21st Century Standards (P21).

 (4) Real World Application and Collaboration.

 The work created through the program always has a connection to the real world, whether in their local community or through an international project.
-Students experience real world learning and community activism through participation in art and science festivals and local/global events; real and virtual.
+Students experience real world learning and community activism through participation in art and science festivals and local/global projects; real and virtual.
 Projects are designed to the United Nations Sustainable Development Goals.